-Grade Level: 10-12 Length: S Pre-requisite: Drawing Credit: .5 Periods Per Week: 5 Weight: None Туре: R/E Other: 2 best drawings to be - •• reviewed by art faculty
+Grade Level: 9-12 Length: S Prerequisite: Drawing

+Credit: .5 Periods Per Week: 5

+Weight: None Type: R/E Other: Art supplies are required.

+2 best drawings to be

+reviewed by art faculty

 Engage your creative mind!
 When you make art, you're making a series of decisions - what kind of drawing utensil to use, what color, and how to translate what you're seeing onto the paper.
 And ultimately, interpreting the images - figuring out what it means.
 In this course, the students will expand upon the knowledge they have learned in Drawing and explore new ideas for creativity.
-New mediums such as watercolor pencils, pastel pencils, and ink will be used.
+New mediums such as watercolor pencils, pastel pencils, and colored inks will be used.
 The students will use creative problem-solving skills to approach observational drawing and advanced design concepts.
 The students can use this course as a stepping stone to build their portfolio and/or prepare for either AP Studio Art: Drawing or AP Studio Art: 2-D Art and Design.